Grants and Other Financial Assistance Programs: FY2018

 - academic, social, and functional skills; and

-- Because continuation funding for partnerships is contingent on demonstrated evidence of increases in student enrollment from semester-to semester and year-to-year until the partnership is enrolling students at a rate which reflects natural proportions, each funded campus will include information in each report documenting expansion in enrollments, integrating grant funds with in-kind contributions.
+- Continuation funding for partnerships is contingent on demonstrated evidence of increases in student enrollment from semester-to semester and year-to-year until the partnership is enrolling students at a rate which reflects natural proportions.
+Because of this focus on sustainability, each funded campus will include information documenting expansion in enrollments and evidence of implementation of self-sustainability, integrating externally generated funds and increases in in-kind contributions, among others.

 Executive Office of Education